gjanco/mezmo-dd-marketplace/rapdev_hpux_agent/README.md

     proxy_pass: password
     ```

-    ix.
-(Optional) If the host is using an installation of cURL other than `/usr/local/bin/curl`, uncomment and update the following setting.
-The version of cURL specified here should be current enough to support updated versions of TLS.
+    x.
+(Optional) If the host is using an installation of cURL that is not in the default PATH, uncomment and update the following setting in `/etc/datadog/agent.yaml`.
+The version of cURL defined here should be current enough to support updated versions of TLS.
     ```yaml
     curl_bin: /usr/local/bin/curl
     ```

-    x.
+    xi.
+(Optional) If the host does not have gzip available in the datadog user PATH, uncomment and update the following setting in `/etc/datadog/agent.yaml`.
+Metric submissions to Datadog will be compressed to improve performance when a valid gzip executable is available.
+    ```yaml
+    gzip_bin: /usr/contrib/bin/gzip
+    ```

+    xii.
 (Optional) The HP-UX Agent includes a recent version of the [CA extract](https://curl.se/docs/caextract.html) PEM file located at `/opt/datadog-agent/ssl/cacert.pem`.
 Change this setting to your organization's `cacert.pem` bundle when using an SSL traffic inspection proxy for egress internet access.
 The `dd-agent` user should have directory and file access permissions on the `cacert.pem` file as well as the parent directory to read the CA Bundle.
     ```yaml
     cacert: /etc/ssl/cacert.pem
     ```